bilde2910/FreeField/docs/setup.rst

 you should set up additional settings such as :doc:`/geofencing`, :doc:`/permissions`, names and theming, and add Pokéstops in your area to the map.

+.. warning:: By default, FreeField allows submission of Pokéstops to the map
+             anywhere in the world.
+To prevent your map from being leeched by users elsewhere, it is strongly recommended that you set up a geofence after installation that restricts the area in which Pokéstops and field research can be submitted.
+For more information on how to do this, refer to :doc:`/geofencing`.